 He resigned from the organization in 2010, saying he needed to focus on his family and personal matters.

-But Penn State athletic director Tim Curley - who is now charged with lying to the grand jury - told Raykovitz as early as 2002 of earlier claims of abuse, prosecutors said.
-According to the grand jury presentment in Sandusky's case, a graduate assistant walked in on the former defensive coordinator that year raping a Second Mile boy in the Penn State football locker room.
+But Penn State athletic director Tim Curley - who is now charged with lying to the grand jury - told Raykovitz as early as 2002 of earlier claims of abuse, specifically the alleged locker-room rape, prosecutors said.

-"At no time was the Second Mile made aware of the very serious allegations contained in the grand jury report," he said in a statement released last week.
+"At no time was the Second Mile made aware of the very serious allegations contained in the grand jury report," he said last week.